manideep1108/synboost/README.md

 In order to train the dissimilarity network, we have to do the following:

 1) Modify the necessary parameters in the configuration file `image_dissimilarity/configs/train/default_configuration.yaml`.
+   For w/o uncertainty maps make prior = false
+   For w/o data generator + w/o uncertainty maps make prior = false, use the data provided in the dataset section For end to end ensemble make endtoend = True
-More importanly, modify the folder paths for each dataset to your local path.
-In order to get the required data for training, please refer to the Dataset section.
+   For running with different encoders change the architecture in config In order to get the required data for training, please refer to the Dataset section.
 Also add the deatils of wandb in the configuration file.
 2) ```
    cd image_dissimilarity
    python train.py --config configs/train/default_configuration.yaml